devop-sys/Netflix-Clone-Project/README.md

 Create a Jenkins webhook

- i) Configure CI/CD Pipeline in Jenkins:
+ 1) Configure CI/CD Pipeline in Jenkins:

+  i) Create a CI/CD pipeline in Jenkins to automate your application deployment.